My Summer LT Packing List

 Just finished a four year section hike of the Appalachian Trail.
 Between sections I tweaked my pack.
 I evaluated what I used and what I didn't, and I looked for opportunities to reduce weight while balancing safety and comfort.
 And without breaking the bank.
 Most of this blog is about that process.

 I didn't make any big changes to my kit last year year.
 I hiked the sobo section from southern Vermont to Harper's Ferry to turn in my 2000 Miler application.
 Over the previous years, I had switched from using a sleeping bag, to a 50° backpacking quilt; and from tent-based shelter and sleep systems, to those built around a hammock.
 Those changes reduced my pack volume enough that I was able to move into a smaller, lighter pack.
 That was, and still is the ULA Ohm2.

 The Next Hike - I'm planing to hike Vermont's Long Trail "end-to-end" as they say.
-That's 272 miles from the southern border to the Canadian border.
+That's 272 miles from the southern border with Massachusetts, to the Canadian border.
+At my (slow) pace, an end-to end should take about a month.
 The AT & LT share the southernmost 105 miles of trail.
-At my (slow) pace, that would take about a month.
-Most of my section hikes over the last few years have been in the 500-650 mile range.
-The Long Trail is also every bit as tough as the toughest sections of the Appalachian Trail, The northern end characterized by tall, steep climbs with no switchbacks, and a rooted, rocky trail.
+The Long Trail is also every bit as tough as the toughest sections of the Appalachian Trail, The northern end characterized by tall, steep climbs without switchbacks, and a rooted, rocky trail.
 So I'm motivated to go as light as possible.

 And, uh, maybe sacrifice some comfort to get there.